Sid goes to impress Angie and her friends with his skateboarding prowess.

 Sid goes to retrieve his hellphone after his math teacher throws it out the window.

 With Virgile disgraced, Angie is now willing to formally date Sid.
 This leads to a breakup in friendship with Pierre, when Sid tells him that he won’t be going to a long awaited concert that Pierre had tickets for, so he can get dressed up in a suit and tie and go out with Angie that same evening.
-Late that evening, after their date, Sid is acosted by Pierre’s mother, who apparently had a crush on him and received a Hellphone call.
+Late that evening, after their date, Sid is accosted by Pierre’s mother, who apparently had a crush on him and received a Hellphone call.
 Now Sid realizes that he must get rid of the Hellphone at all costs.
 He must deal with not only the Hellphone but with Virgile and his friends who are still out to get him.
 Luckily, Sid is able to reconnect with Pierre and enlist Angie’s help.
 The balance of the film deals with how he, Pierre, and Angie attempt to stop the Hellphone from causing more havoc.

 Sid and Pierre go after the Hellphone to try and prevent more damage.

 Hellphone is part teen romance, part comedy, part horror, part fantasy, and part coming of age all in one beautifully shot film.
 It’s a shame that this film never got a release in the United States.
 Right now you can only get it in a Region 2 DVD release.
 It has a uniquely French outlook on American teen cultural norms that is quite captivating and funny.
 From the very beginning of the film, you are given visual treats like scenes of the two leads skateboarding the streets of Paris in mismatched high top chucks.
 The whole idea of the Hellphone is a tongue-in-cheek commentary on the obsession with smart cell phones that has gripped the younger generations.
-Paris is a tremendous backdrop for any film, and the widescreen cinemphotography by Stéphane Le Parc makes you want to hop on a jet for a visit.
+Paris is a tremendous backdrop for any film, and the wide screen cinemaphotography by Stéphane Le Parc makes you want to hop on a jet for a visit.
 Even the horror scenes have quite a comedic edge to them, despite their shocking nature.
 Writer/director James Huth has come up with a very interesting combination of the typical teen films genres and put them together into a quite entertaining package.
 Hollywood take notice!
-The film is well cast with special kudos to Jean Baptiste Maunier as the lovestruck teenager trying to deal with his feelings for Angie while coping with his out of control Hellphone.
+The film is well cast with special kudos to Jean Baptiste Maunier as the love struck teenager trying to deal with his feelings for Angie while coping with his out of control Hellphone.

 Sid and Pierre wear mismatched pairs of high top chucks in the first part of the film.